-To help you think through this big decision, we turned to Neil Stikeleather, a financial advisor for Merrill Lynch who helps clients become homeowners.
+To own or rent is a big decision, to be sure.
+And to help you think through whether it’s right for you, we turned to Neil Stikeleather, a financial advisor for Merrill Lynch who helps clients become homeowners.
 Here, he shares seven questions that he asks first-time buyers, and offers up some thoughts on the issues you should consider as you answer each one.

 1. Is owning the roof over your head your No. 1 priority?